We are making progress, but what is holding us back?

 Have you watched the new Sport England #ThisGirlCan ad?

-I was speaking with an executive of an ad agency and she explained that a project they were working on, which provided grants for people or companies who were promoting women in sport.
+I was speaking with an executive of an ad agency and she explained that a project they were working on, which provided grants for people or companies who were promoting women in sport, was denied media coverage.
 They offered to cover all production costs for a short segment, and the network still declined!

 All production costs covered, and they still weren’t willing to air this content!?!
 I haven’t been able to shake this.
 Many studies have been conducted proving that there is a demand for women sports content (live, on TV and online) from both male and female demographics.